Anakeesta is one of the new jewels in downtown Gatlinburg.

 How much does Anakeesta cost?

-Your $28 ticket (prices vary for seniors or kids) to ride to the top of the mountain buys you access to spectacular views, the newly added AnaVista Tower and the truly cool Treetop Skywalk.
-And you can usually find discounted tickets on their Tripster page.
+Your $33 ticket (prices vary for seniors or kids) to ride to the summit of Anakeesta buys you access to spectacular views.

-For the kids, a ticket includes access to the TreeVenture Challenge Course, an interactive treehouse designed to entertain children of all ages and the BearVenture Challenge Course, a black bear-themed challenge course designed with young children in mind.
+For the kids, a ticket includes access to the Treehouse Village Playground, the TreeVenture Challenge Course, an interactive treehouse designed to entertain children of all ages and the BearVenture Challenge Course, a black bear-themed challenge course designed with young children in mind.

 Seasonal experiences can add value as well.